-Since 2011, BIM adoption in the construction industry has risen 60 per cent, with 70 per cent adoption as of 2018.
-More companies will invest in BIM software as time and cost savings associated with it become apparent, and as it does, prefabrication’s popularity should grow concurrently.
+Since 2011, BIM adoption in the construction industry has risen 60 percent, with 70 percent adoption as of 2018.
+More companies will invest in BIM software as both the time and cost savings associated with it become apparent, and as it does, prefabrication’s popularity should grow concurrently.

-Construction is the single largest waste source in the US: in 2015, the Environmental Protection Agency (EPA) estimated that construction and demolition created 548 million tons of waste, and more than 135 million tons of it ended up in landfills.
+Construction is the single largest waste source in the United States: in 2015, the Environmental Protection Agency (EPA) estimated that construction and demolition created 548 million tons of waste, and more than 135 million tons of it ended up in landfills.

 Adopting prefabrication is an option for contractors who are trying to minimize their environmental impact, as prefab can prevent excess materials from ending up in the landfill.

 With BIM, manufacturers are able to operate with extreme precision.
-Detailed specification allows a purchaser to order exact or close-to-exact amounts of a certain material, meaning that a piece can be built with little-to-no waste.
-Additionally, because prefabricated components are constructed in a factory, extra materials can be recycled in-house.
+Detailed specification allows a purchaser to order exact or close to exact amounts of a certain material, meaning that a piece can be built with little to no waste.
+Additionally, because prefabricated components are constructed in a factory, excess materials can be recycled in-house.

 As the construction industry adjusts to the labor shortage, adopts BIM software, and attempt to take on green initiatives, companies can depend on prefabrication to ensure their projects are as efficient as possible — and 2019 is the year we’ll see it happen.

 Let us give you a free spin of our construction apps.